chanchan098/Docs/operation/ops-1-k8s-concepts.md

 ### Set-based requirement

-Set-based label requirements allow filtering keys according to **a set of values**.
+Set-based label requirements allow filtering keys according to <u>a set of values</u>.
 Three kinds of operators are supported: in,notin and exists (only the key identifier).

 For example: